The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.

-The first paragraph of Revelation presents its purpose, key themes, main characters, and how it communicates.
-The purpose is to reveal.
-The protagonists are God, Jesus, and the “his servants.”The book is “the prophecy” and its source is God.
-The contents of the book concern “what things must come to pass),” thus providing the chronological perspective (“soon”).
+Revelation’s first paragraph details its purpose, key themes, main characters, and how it communicates.
+Its purpose is to reveal, and its protagonists are God, Jesus, and the “his servants.”It is “the prophecy,” and its source is God.
+The contents concern “what things must come to pass,” which provides its chronological perspective (“soon”).

-- (Revelation 1:1-3) – “The Revelation of Jesus Christ, which God gave to himto point out unto his servants the things which must needs come to pass with speed, — and he shewed them by signs, sending through his messenger unto his servant John; who bare witness as to the word of Godand the witness of Jesus Christ, —whatsoever things he saw.
-Happy! he that readethand they who hearthe words of the prophecy, and keep the things |therein| written; forthe seasonisnear” – (The Emphasized Bible).
+- (Revelation 1:1-3) – “Revelation of Jesus Christ, which God gave to him to show his servants the things which must come to pass soon, and he showed them by signs, sending through his angel to his servant John, who bore witness to the word of God and the testimony of Jesus Christ, whatsoever things he saw.
+Happy is he that reads, and they who hear, the words of the prophecy, and keep the things written in it, for the season is near.”

-It is a revelation “of Jesus Christ.”
-The genitive construction of this clause can mean it is an unveiling about Jesus, one that belongs to him, or both.
+“Revelation” is not the title of the book but the designation of what it is.
+This very first word is singular, for it is not a collection of loosely connected visions, but a singular disclosure.
+It is the revelation “of Jesus Christ.”
+The genitive construction can mean it is an unveiling about Jesus, one that belongs to him, or both.
 The book does reveal information about the identity and role of Jesus, therefore, both senses may be intended.